ASBCE - Applicants

 Upon graduation, you must request that the college mail to our office an official transcript and a copy of your diploma.
 Your license will be held until proof of graduation is received.

-If you are an Active Military member stationed in Arkansas or a returning Veteran or the spouse of one, please submit the Military Expedite form with your license application.
+If you are an Active Military member stationed in Arkansas or a Veteran or the spouse of one, please submit the Military Expedite form with your license application.
+You may need to upload this form to your online application.

-Please complete the License Application and mail it with the required fees to:
+Please complete the License Application and if remitting payment by check, mail fees to::

 101 East Capitol Ave., Ste.
 209